burlachenkok/exploring-python3/python_details.md

 #   integration.integrate_f_std(0.0,100.0,1000)
 ```

-# Numpy
+## NumPy (from here)

-[Numpy](http://www.numpy.org/) is the core library for scientific computing in Python.
+[NumPy](http://www.numpy.org/) is the core library for scientific computing in Python.
 It provides a high-performance multidimensional array object, and tools for working with these arrays.
 If you are already familiar with MATLAB, you might find [this tutorial](https://docs.scipy.org/doc/numpy/user/numpy-for-matlab-users.html) useful to get started with Numpy.

-Check out the numpy reference (http://docs.scipy.org/doc/numpy/reference/) to find out much more about numpy beyond what is described below.
+Check out the NumPy reference (http://docs.scipy.org/doc/numpy/reference/) to find out much more about numpy beyond what is described below.
 You can find the full list of mathematical functions provided by numpy in: http://docs.scipy.org/doc/numpy/reference/routines.math.html.

 Numpy provides various functions for manipulating arrays; you can see the full list in: http://docs.scipy.org/doc/numpy/reference/routines.array-manipulation.html.